shoppimon/authoritah/README.md

 whether the user has one or more permissions granted to them before proceeding with an action.

+### Strict Mode:
+The Authorizer class may be instantiated with strict=True (defaults to False).

+Strict mode can raise exceptions in two cases:

+* If is_allowed is called for a permission not defined in any of the roles defined.
+* If a role in the identity provided to is_allowed is not defined

+This is useful to check if one forgot to add a role or permission.

 ### Context Objects
 The **context object** is the object on which the operation is performed.
 For example, when editing an article the context object is the article.
 As